Brand Resource Center

-The primary logo for the PAC is a lockup of the Capitol Dome with the Association Logo.
+The primary logo for the PAC is a lockup of the Capitol Dome with the two-line Association Logo.
 This can be used for official letterhead, thank you notes, web, and print collateral.

 The Capitol Dome logo is a registered trademark of the AAOS PAC.

 The secondary logo for the PAC is the Capitol Dome by itself, which can be used for giveaways, printed handouts, Capitol Club promos and subpages of presentations or reports.

 The PAC’s primary brand color is defined as Association Blue.

 As a part of the Orthopaedic PAC, the OrthoPAC Advisor’s Circle is the AAOS’ premier PAC Corporate Donor Program.
 The Advisor’s Circle is designed to provide AAOS Members’ group practices and special societies with a leadership role within the Orthopaedic PAC.